And Everything In Between

 Now, I should go study for exams again.
 Comment below on what type of ending you prefer!

 Looking for a story with an ending that won’t devastate you for days?
-I can promise you that if you find yourself mulling over my ebooks, Prince Charming or Lookin‘ Good, it won’t be because they leave you feeling gloomy on the inside.
-You can decide for yourself if the endings are happy or bittersweet!
+I can promise you that if you find yourself mulling over my novella, Is He Prince Charming?, it won’t be because it leaves you feeling gloomy on the inside.
+You can decide for yourself if the ending is happy or bittersweet!